Jackson County School District (Georgia): Schools

-The Jackson County School System has six elementary schools, two middle schools, two high schools, and one charter school that was scheduled to open in August 2021.
+The Jackson County School System has six elementary schools, three middle schools, two high schools, and one college and career center.
+Recently, Legacy Knoll Middle School opened in August 2023, and a seventh elementary school will open in August 2024.

-However, starting in the fall of 2021, Jackson County School System will be adding an eleventh school to the district.
-On January 31, 2019, Jackson County Schools broke ground on a new high school building for Jackson County Comprehensive High School, expected to open for the 2021-2021 school year.
-Once the new high school opens, the former Jackson County High School campus will be converted to the Empower College and Career Center, a charter high school that will serve students from the Jackson County School District and the Commerce City School District.
+On January 31, 2019, Jackson County Schools broke ground on a new high school building for Jackson County Comprehensive High School.
+The building was opened in 2021.
+Upon opening the new Jackson County High School Campus in Hoschton, the former Jackson County High School campus in Jefferson was converted to the Empower College and Career Center.